OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:35

-While Jesus was teaching in the temple courts, he asked, “Why do the teachers of the law say that the Messiah is the son of David?
+While he was teaching in the temple courts, Jesus asked, “Why is it the teachers of the law say that the Messiah is the son of David?

 ## Mark 12:36